exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/01_Docker-Based Dev Environment/02_What is Docker/index.md

 In practical reality, though, containers can be used in any way useful and convenient - run, stopped, restarted.
 Just keep in mind that the container's file system by itself is *not persisted*, and once the container is "removed" - it is gone.
 If you do want to keep updates to the file system done by the container - you must explicitly define volumes shared between the container and the host when you start (`run`) the container for the *first* time.

 In accordance with the theory, containers must always run some process when they are started.
 The default process to run is defined in the image, and an override can be put into the `docker run` command.
 If nothing explicit occupies the container's runtime - the container stops (exists).
 This is annoying when you just want to start a generic container that runs as a daemon machine waiting for you to access it and try some things out, but there are easy ways to emulate a dummy daemon to keep the container from shutting down.

+### No Docker In Docker

+Can't use Docker as a Russian Doll.
+There are hacks, but assume that your Docker *container* cannot have its own internal Docker installed and other containers running in it.
+That's not the idea how containers should be used, anyway.

 ### The Three Docker Commands